Ops226/kx-packet-inspector/docs/methodologies/packet-parser-discovery-playbook.md

 ## Workflow

-### Phase 1: Locate the Dispatcher and Schema
+### Phase 1: Locate the Primary Handler and Schema

-1.  **Start at the `Gs2c_PostParseDispatcher`:** This function is the most efficient starting point for analyzing a specific opcode.
-It contains a large `switch` statement that maps opcodes to their handlers.
-2.  **Identify the Opcode's Case:** Find the `case` block for the opcode you are investigating.
+1.  **Start at `Gs2c_SrvMsgDispatcher`**: This is the primary function for processing incoming network messages.
+Analyze its dispatch mechanism (which involves a table lookup in the `MsgConn` structure, not a large switch) to identify the true, primary handler function for the opcode you are investigating.
+    *   *Note*: While `Gs2c_PostParseDispatcher` contains many `case` statements for opcodes, it is an application-level dispatcher that processes *already parsed* messages or internal events, not the initial network dispatch.
+Use it only if your tracing from `Gs2c_SrvMsgDispatcher` explicitly leads there.
+2.  **Identify the Handler Function**: Once you've traced the opcode to its primary handler, focus on that function's decompiled code.
-3.  **Locate the Schema:** Within the `case` block, you will find a call to `Msg_BuildArgs_FromSchema` or a similar function.
+3.  **Locate the Schema:** Within the handler, or a function it calls for parsing, you will find a call to `Msg_BuildArgs_FromSchema` or a similar function.
 The second argument to this function is a pointer to the schema for that opcode (e.g., `&DAT_14251xxxx`).

 ### Phase 2: Decode the Schema